“Design is intelligence made visible.” — Alina Wheeler, branding consultant and author

 If you’re looking for a shampoo that'll make you feel like a million bucks, this is the shampoo for you.

-The design itself uses minimal copy and subtle colors to grab attention and make a statement.
-There is the name of the product in a straightforward, sans-serif font.
-And other than that, there is very little typography to grab attention.
+The design uses minimal copy and subtle colors to grab attention and make a statement.
+There is the name of the product in a straightforward, sans-serif font, but very little additional typography.

 What does grab attention is the way that this design uses different colored, fluid shapes to highlight the drawings on the tube.